 We are proud to be at the heart of our local community, and regularly work with primary schools in the local area, running programmes throughout the year to secure a positive transition to secondary school.
 Building strong partnerships with parents is essential to realising a student’s potential therefore we are in regular contact with our families ensuring lines of communication are open.

 Ethos, Vision and Values

-At CRA we have a strong sense of purpose and are fervently committed to the achievement of every individual.
-We aim to provide a high-quality education in a safe, happy, caring and focused environment.
+At CRA we aim to provide a high-quality education in a safe, happy, caring and focused environment.
 We encourage all students to embody our values of confidence, resilience, ambition, courage, respect and aspiration.